ElMiho/fagprojekt-01666/README.md

 - [ ] Convert prefix <=> postfix
 - [ ] Convert from token list to string equation
 - [ ] Evaluate token list i.e. method in the equation class for the conversion: `List[Token]` => `float`
-- [ ] Make vocabulary class - wrapper class for token2idx and idx2token mappings
+- [X] Make vocabulary class - wrapper class for token2idx and idx2token mappings
-- [ ] Make vectorizer class - wrapper for `vectorize` function to turn equation into list of indices
+- [X] Make vectorizer class - wrapper for `vectorize` function to turn equation into list of indices (is part of the vocabulary now)
 - [ ] Make pytorch `dataset` and `dataloaders`

 ### Model